bryanc208/ImageSaver/readme.md

 #ImageSaver

 ImageSaver is a webapp that loads popular images from various sources throughout the web and lets the user favorite them using a Facebook account to save their selections.
-It utilizes Facebook APIs and Pulse to handle API calls.
+It utilizes Facebook APIs and Parse to handle API calls.

 ```
 APIs used: